lloydchang/politok/UPSTASH_SETUP.md

    - `views:prop1`
    - `follows:profile`

-## 6. Deploy to Production
+## 7. Deploy to Production

 ```bash
 vercel --prod
 ```

-The environment variables are already connected, so sync will work immediately.
+**Important:** If you just added the integration, you MUST redeploy for the environment variables to take effect.

-## 7. Monitor Usage
+## 8. Monitor Usage

 - Go to Upstash Console → Your Database → **Metrics**
 - **Free tier**: 10,000 commands/day (~300K/month)